fmezou/lappdeploy/docs/glossary.rst

     Throbber
         A throbber is an animated widget used to show that an extended computer operation, such as a download, file transfer, or installation is in progress.
-In contrast to a `progress bar`, a throbber does not inform how much of the action has been completed.
+In contrast to a :term:`progress bar`, a throbber does not inform how much of the action has been completed.

         .. seealso::